Explore Dental Implants: Complete Guide, Basics, Facts & Essential Information

 What are dental implants made of?

-Most dental implants are made of medical-grade titanium due to its strength and compatibility with human bone.
+Most dental implants are made of medical-grade titanium due to its compatibility with human bone.
 Zirconia implants are also used as a ceramic alternative in certain cases.

 How long do dental implants last?

 With proper oral hygiene and regular dental checkups, implants can last many years.
-Longevity depends on bone health, gum condition, and lifestyle factors such as smoking.
+Longevity depends on bone health, gum condition, and lifestyle factors.

 Is implant surgery considered major oral surgery?